-“It was the first place that I felt would let me explore everything,” Lynch said.
+“It was the first place that I felt would let me explore everything,” Lynch says.

 Exploring is exactly what she did.
 As a general engineering major, Lynch explored her interests in both engineering and biology and ended up majoring in both.

-Today, Lynch is an astrobiologist working with NASA, exploring yet again — but this time, she’s exploring the origin of life on Mars and what this means for human exploration to the planet.
+Today, Lynch is an astrobiologist working with NASA, exploring yet again.
+This time, she’s exploring possiblity of life on Mars and what this means for human exploration to the planet.

-After her freshman year in GE, she completed a summer internship with a professional biologist and worked on building equipment for his research on an underwater mountain range.
+After her freshman year in GE, Lynch completed a summer internship with biologist Dr. Mark R. Patterson.
+That summer she worked on building equipment for his research on an underwater mountain range.
 The experience inspired her to pursue both a GE and a biology degree at Illinois.